vincentmungai/vincentmungai/README.md

 Hey, I'm Vincent from Kenya,I do design and front end development.
 I like exploring creative ways to deliver content using Astrojs, vanilla CSS, webflow, Figma.
 I have a robust design system for figma that I use to create all of my design projects, for an easier time during development.
-You can check out my website at http://vincentmungai.vercel.app or some of my design work at https://dribbble.com/Vmungai_ .
+Check out what I'm currently working on at  http://vincentmungai.vercel.app

 ### Hi there 👋, vincentmungai
 #### Design and Development